antony-a1/ivory/README.md

 with the same entity, attribute and time are identified, the value from the fact contained in the most recent fact set will be used, where most recent means listed higher in the feature store file.

-Because a feature store can be speified by just referencing fact sets, Ivory can support poor-man versioning giving rise to use cases such as:
+Because a feature store can be specified by just referencing fact sets, Ivory can support poor-man versioning giving rise to use cases such as:

-* overrding buggy values with corrected ones;
+* overriding buggy values with corrected ones;
 * combining *production* features with *ad-hoc* features.